This is how to download macOS Big Sur (and not wreck your Mac)

 As stated above, having enough free space on your drive is crucial.
 The new Big Sur macOS will be automatically downloading lots of patches, plugins, and other things.
 So it’s always a question, how much storage you will end up needing.

 To free up tons of space without much fuss, grab a free copy of CleanMyMac X by MacPaw.
 You will probably like this app for Mac maintenance.

 The whole issue with iCloud, iTunes passwords and needing to reset them is every Mac user’s headache.
 Protect yourself before you download macOS Big Sur installer: Double-check your actual password for Apple services.
 Or, as another idea, turn off the Activation Lock before Big Sur installation.
 This requires that you sign in to iCloud.com > Find my Mac and remove your device from your Account.

 macOS Big Sur is still a baby, so, quite often, it will freeze during the installation.
-For this reason, some people never install first betas but wait for the 2nd and 3rd iteration betas to be released.
+For this reason, some people never install new macOS versions until all bugs have been fixed.
 Don’t abrupt the process and stay patient.
 Also, ensure that your internet connection is stable during that time.
 But you have prepared the backup, just in case, right?